sf-wdi-44/python-oop/readme.md

 method displays a greeting formatted with the `User` instance's name.
 At the end, we **instantiate** a new user with `me = User("John")`.

-### Exercise: Create a `BankAccount` class.

-* Bank accounts should be created with the `type` of account (like "savings" or "checking").
-* Each account should keep track of its current `balance` which should start at `0`.
-* Each account should have access to a `deposit` and a `withdraw` method.
-  * `withdraw` should return the amount withdrawn
-  * `deposit` should return the new account balance after depositing

-Create a checking account and a savings account.
-Withdraw money from the savings account and deposit that amount into the checking account.

-Bonuses:
-1. Prevent withdrawing money if the balance will go negative.
-2. Start each account with an additional `overdraft_fees` property that starts at `0`.
-If a call to `withdraw` ends with the `balance` below zero then `overdraft_fees` should be incremented by 20.
-You should also prevent the user from going below a balance of -100, including the overdraft fees.

 ## Inheritance in Python

 Inheritance allows us to build new classes out of old classes.